oliverjam/transclusion/README.md

 <a href="/posts/1" data-boost>Post 1</a>
 ```

+> [!IMPORTANT]
-I would not recommend boosting a link like this because it doesn't really improve user-experience, and can make things worse since navigating with JS will usually have more inconsistencies than a native navigation.
+> I would not recommend boosting a link like this because it doesn't really improve user-experience, and can make things worse since navigating with JS will usually have more inconsistencies than a native navigation.
+>

-Instead use this pattern when you want to update a smaller part of the page whilst maintaining state in the rest of the UI.
+> Instead use this pattern when you want to update a smaller part of the page whilst maintaining state in the rest of the UI.
 You can target an element on the page by passing a selector to the `data-target` attribute:

 ```html
 <a href="/posts/1" data-boost data-target="#post">Post 1</a>